-First opened in 1907, this place clings to its cowboy past with Western-themed art, cowboyed-out rooms and a grand Old West lobby with lots of leather.
+First opened in 1907, this 52-room place clings to its cowboy past with Western-themed art, cowboy-inspired rooms and a grand Old West lobby with lots of leather.
 Hide out in the Bonnie and Clyde room, actually occupied by Clyde Barrow during his 1932 Fort Worth stay (the faux bullet holes and boot jacks only add to the mystique).

 Our independent authors have visited Stockyards Hotel and selected this as one of our recommended hotels in Fort Worth.

 - Free Wi-Fi

 - Air conditioning

 - Family rooms